Reviews You Can Rely On

 Taste

 Many have memories of sipping warm water from plastic bike bottles growing up.
 That familiar plastic taste went hand in hand with the classic squeeze bottle.
 In this way, the Speedfil is superior to those bike bottles of yore.
 Made from premium 18/8 stainless steel, it won't leach chemical taste into your source of hydration.
-We found this to be a welcomed change on the trail for those used to using plastic bottles or bladders.
+This was a welcomed change on the trail for those used to using plastic bottles or bladders.

 speedfil speedflask - the insulated speedfil speedflask kept our liquids cool while on two...